devdimmy/Hotel-reddington/README.md

 * Open Pull request and make sure there's no conflict

+* Raise pull request to merge with master branch

 * Wait for your project to be merged.

 **Deadline is By 6pm** so let's Keep to time